grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

   </figure>
 </div>

-It's worth noting that the order of the two sets within parentheses matters, because we usually express the vertices first, followed by the edges.
+It is worth noting that the order of the two sets within parentheses matters, because we usually express the vertices first, followed by the edges.
 A graph *H(X, Y)* is therefore a structure that models the relationship between the set of vertices *X* and the set of edges *Y*, not the other way around.

 ## Graph data model

-Now that we’ve covered graphs and their typical components, let’s move on to graph data models, which help to translate a conceptual view of your data to a logical model.
+Now that we have covered graphs and their typical components, let us move on to graph data models, which help to translate a conceptual view of your data to a logical model.
 Two common graph data formats are Resource Description Framework (RDF) and Labelled Property Graph (LPG).

 ### Resource Description Framework (RDF)